-At WTA we love our volunteers.
+At WTA we love our hard-working volunteers.
 Washington's trails love our volunteers too.
-In 2012, more than 2,700 WTA volunteers helped maintain 170 trails around the state.
+In 2013, more than 3,400 WTA volunteers helped maintain 190 trails around the state.

 We specialize in making trail maintenance a fun and safe way to give a little something back to the trails we love to hike.
 Regardless of trail experience and age, by the end of the day every volunteer knows the basics of trail maintenance.
 We hope by investing our time in teaching you trail maintenance you'll come back and join us again.